|MAKING A DIFFERENCE|

 Warren County Adult New Readers is celebrating 25 years of serving low literacy adults who live and work in Warren County.
 Over 1,200 adults who needed help with their reading, writing, math or English speaking skills have been tutored by volunteers who have been trained by Adult New Readers.

-The agency was begun in 1987 by the five public libraries in Warren County.
+The agency began in 1987 with the help of five public libraries in Warren County.
 It was granted tax-exempt status soon afterward and became a Warren County United Way agency in 1991.
 We continue to be funded by the libraries and United Way as well as grants and donations.

-WCANR has had a 9-member Board of Directors representing the five library areas since 1990.
+WCANR currently has an 8-member Board of Directors representing the five library areas.

 The Warren County Adult New Readers is a non-profit community organization dedicated to teaching basic English language skills (reading and writing) to adults and out-of-school youth, age 18 and over, in the Warren County area.